 Starting Your Own Catering Business: Skills You'll Need to Succeed

-If you have a love for cooking and entertaining, then one of the best options career-wise that you could consider is to start your own catering business, which combines both.
+If you have a love for cooking and entertaining, then one of the best options for you to consider is to start your own catering business, which combines both.
 However, being sociable and knowing how to cook aren't going to be quite enough to get a catering business off the ground, not to mention to make it succeed.
-If owning and operating a catering business is something that you're seriously considering as a potential career, then you should strongly consider pursuing a food service management degree.
+If owning and operating a catering business is something that you're seriously considering, then you should strongly consider pursuing a food service management degree.

 How You Can Benefit From a Food Service Management Degree